 When Friends landed on TV 25 years ago, it sparked a number of revolutions: it flipped the script on tired sitcom tropes; it introduced audiences to six characters who would become household names worldwide; and it transformed simple, everyday items of clothing into iconic, era-defining looks.

-"I just read an article about Monica's clothes being 100 percent on trend for what's happening today.
-I find it so humorous," McGuire says.
-"The article said we overlooked Monica's wardrobe, but here, in the context of fashion today, it's on trend.
+"I just read an article about Monica's clothes being 100 percent on-trend for what's happening today.
+I find it so humorous," McGuire tells Highsnobiety.
+"The article said we overlooked Monica's wardrobe, but here, in the context of fashion today, it's on-trend.
 You know, none of that has any meaning to me because that's not really what I was doing."

 Instead, McGuire says her primary focus was on the characters and how they would interact with each other visually given they shared so much screen time.
 She also wanted to present something that hadn't been done before.
 So when the show's executive producer Marta Kauffman told her, "They're in New York.
 They're hanging out.
 They should be hanging out in jeans,'" McGuire was like, "Yeah, no. I don't think so."

-Instead, McGuire wanted to create something aspirational.
-Something fresh.
-Yet still subtly reflecting the era and New York City.
+Instead, she wanted to create something aspirational.
+Something fresh, yet still subtly reflecting the era and New York City.

 "It was all about texture and color and staying true to a New York palette," McGuire explains.
 "It was very black, white, gray, with hits of color.
 Jennifer [Aniston, Rachel] brought in these greens and blues.
 Courtney [Cox, Monica] was in this black, white, burgundy world.
 Phoebe was all patterns and a sort of contemporary, alternative, bohemian look.
 Ross was in tweeds.
 Joey was in chenilles and textures.
 Then Matthew [Perry, Chandler] brought in his sort of vintage palette."